 Joshua has represented clients in a variety of criminal matters, including grand jury proceedings, trials and appeals.
 He further has handled numerous complex civil cases from inception through final appeal.
 In addition, Joshua regularly conducts internal investigations.
-Further, Joshua devotes a substantial portion of his practice to pro bono matters, including the representation of Guantanamo Bay detainees, the representation of victims of an attack by Turkish security personnel in Washington, D.C., and as a consultant to Human Rights Watch.
+Joshua also devotes a substantial portion of his practice to pro bono matters, including the representation of Guantanamo Bay detainees, the representation of victims of an attack by Turkish security personnel in Washington, D.C., and as a consultant to Human Rights Watch.

 Joshua has provided commentary regarding national security, human rights and criminal law matters to various media outlets, including CNN, Good Morning America, ABC World News Tonight, BBC World News, NPR, The New York Times, The Washington Post, The Los Angeles Times, The Boston Globe, The New Yorker, New York Magazine, and Time.
-He has drafted op-eds appearing in publications such as The Wall Street Journal, The Guardian, Politico, and the Miami Herald.
+He has drafted op-eds for publications such as The Wall Street Journal, The Guardian, Politico, and the Miami Herald.
 He has presented on these topics as well, including at the U.S. Congress, the U.K. House of Lords, and the United Nations

 Prior to working for Dorsey, Joshua served with the United Nations Mission in Kosovo, where he was involved in the prosecution of criminal cases involving war crimes and terrorism.
 He has also done post-conflict humanitarian aid work in the Balkans.